GoogleCloudPlatform/php-docs-samples/appengine/standard/mailjet/README.md

-# Mailgun & Google App Engine
+# Mailjet & Google App Engine

-This sample application demonstrates how to use [Mailgun with Google App Engine](https://cloud.google.com/appengine/docs/php/mail/).
+This sample application demonstrates how to use [Mailjet with Google App Engine](https://cloud.google.com/appengine/docs/php/mail/).

 ## Setup

 Before running this sample:

-1. You will need a [Mailgun account](http://www.mailgun.com/google).
+1. You will need a [Mailjet account](http://www.mailjet.com).
-2. Update `MAILGUN_DOMAIN` and `MAILGUN_API_KEY` in `index.php` to match your
+2. Update `MAILJET_API_KEY` and `MAILJET_SECRET` in `index.php` to match your
-   Mailgun credentials.
-You can use your account's sandbox domain.
+   Mailjet credentials.

 ## Prerequisites